11 Scenic Drives During Fall in Wisconsin

-Insider Tips: Our Fall Color Report is your guide to peak colors throughout Wisconsin.
-With 100 fall color reporters providing updates in all 72 counties of the state, there is no other report that is as comprehensive or timely.
+Insider tip: Our Fall Color Report is your guide to peak colors throughout Wisconsin.
+With 100 fall color reporters providing updates in all 72 counties of the state, no other report is as comprehensive or timely.

 Marinette County's Waterfall Tour

-Marinette County’s Waterfall Tour is a scenic wonder in autumn; a series of 14 falls and cataracts linked in a 125-mile loop tour.
-See one or see ‘em all; make your fall foliage driving tour as long or as short as you want.
-Half the falls are located in pleasant county parks with picturesque footbridges and practically-perfect picnic areas.
+Marinette County's Waterfall Tour is a scenic wonder in autumn.
+Marvel at a series of 14 falls and cataracts throughout this 125-mile loop tour.
+See one or see them all; make your fall foliage driving tour as long or as short as you want!
+Half of the falls are located in pleasant county parks with picturesque footbridges and practically-perfect picnic areas.

 Marinette County boasts some of the finest whitewater paddling in the Midwest on the Pike, Peshtigo and Pemebonwon Rivers.
-They run fast and clear through pine and hardwood forests that light-up in beautiful fall colors during the autumn season.
-Their tributaries offer 623 miles of excellent trout fishing.
+They run fast and clear through pine and hardwood forests that light up in beautiful fall colors during the autumn season.
+Their tributaries offer more than 620 miles of excellent trout fishing.